Meghan Markle Gets Real About The Stress of Media Attention During Pregnancy & Motherhood

 Meghan Markle is speaking out about how being in the public eye as a new mother has impacted her mental health.
-On Friday, ITV released a clip from the upcoming documentary Harry & Meghan: An African Journey, coming out this Sunday in the U.K.
+On Friday, ITV released a clip from the upcoming documentary Harry & Meghan: An African Journey, airing this Sunday at 9pm.

 The footage reveals Markle getting candid about the negative attention she’s received from the media while pregnant and after giving birth.